 We slowly settled into this strange place.
 It was so small in comparison to everything I had known before and I remember thinking that it was like living in my favorite show at the time, Happy Days, a 1950s-style show where girls were girls and boys were boys.
 These roles were very clearly defined in this new place and it was foreign--my first move to a foreign country.
 I had long been an athlete and tomboy and even though I had recently changed into a woman, in my heart of hearts, I was still the super physical tomboy I’d always been.

 We lived in an apartment when we first arrived and the only thing I remember about the place was that it had a pool and I rescued a tiny little Siamese kitten from an abusive alcoholic who made him wear a costume jewelry bracelet around his neck as a collar; he could barely hold his head up while wearing it and it was staining his white neck fur green.
 I was appalled.
-The final straw was when, in a drunken rage, this neighbor threw the kitten in the pool and it was sinking on account of the heavy bracelet.
+The final straw was when, in a drunken rage, this neighbor threw the kitten into the pool and he was sinking on account of the heavy bracelet.
 I dove in to save him and took him home with me.
 My mom made me go to the neighbor's apartment and ask permission to keep him, which they were more than happy to oblige, and Tom became our family cat for 20 years.
 After the apartment, we moved into a mobile home park, which was actually a much better experience than the apartment, but I was acutely aware that something was deeply wrong here, but couldn't quite put my finger on it.
 I made friends easily so there were always packs of kids running from one trailer to another for the year we lived there.
-I had a strong sense that I spoke better and thought much more deeply than many of the people around me and I heard things said that were simply unacceptable in our home; racist and sexist things and so our time there was short-lived.
-We finally moved into a house on a good-sized park about a block from the high school I would eventually attend.
+I had a strong sense that I spoke better and thought much more deeply about life in general than many of the people around me and I heard things said that were simply unacceptable in our home; racist and sexist things and so our time there was short-lived.
+When I reflect on that time I have a very strong memory of being invited to a friend's house for dinner and eating, for the first time, something called Hamburger Helper, and thought it was surprisingly satisfying.
+We eventually moved into a house on a good-sized park about a block from the high school I would eventually attend.
 But at this time, I was still in junior high and so begins the story proper.

-Prior to our move West, I had attended a university middle school, where people of all classes, colors, religions, and lifestyles lived relatively harmoniously.
+Prior to our move West, I attended a university middle school, where people of all classes, colors, religions, and lifestyles lived relatively harmoniously.
 Lots of funding for the arts, sciences, and critical thinking was encouraged.
 I assumed this was how all middle schools functioned.
-Needless to say, I found out otherwise pretty damn fast.
-Where I had been involved in theater, with productions presented on a big stage with real lighting and real curtains, my new school's stage was a little raised step-up in the cafeteria covered in a lime green indoor-outdoor carpet.
-I cried when I got home from school after the first day.
+Needless to say, I learned quickly that this was not the case.
+When previously involved in theater, with productions presented on a big stage with real lighting and real curtains, my new school's stage was a little raised step-up in the cafeteria covered in a lime green indoor-outdoor carpet.
+I cried when I got home from school that first day.
 I had a teacher who made me sit on my hands because “nice girls” don’t talk with their hands and she believed I was doing it for attention.
 I laughed about it at the time, but deep down I experienced a profound outrage at this.
 I also quit singing at this time because, as a girl, I was forbidden to sing anything but alto or soprano and I am naturally a tenor.
 I continued to sing the tenor part until I was found out by the choir teacher's eagle eye and keen ear, and a sharp public admonishment about how a girl singing tenor is ugly and guttural.
 A painful end to my love of singing to be sure.
 There were many other offenses to my person by the "authorities," but these stand out as especially heinous for me at the time.

 Perhaps it was the difference in maturity levels, but one day I woke up with the thought clearly in my mind that “Today is the day, I will ask him to ‘go with me.’”
 This was the parlance of the day for “becoming a couple,” or “going steady”—as steady as a couple of 14 year-olds can be.
 But it was very serious to me because it was the first time I felt compelled to say something along these lines.
 I'm not even sure when it all shifted from bear cub wrestling to something more "serious," but I was going to come out of the closet and state my love.
 When I did, after school that day, he yelled that “Girls aren’t supposed to ask!
 And No!”
 That was one of those moments when my previous world crashed headlong into my current reality and I can feel it like it happened yesterday, not 45 years ago.
 Isn’t memory strange?
 Other, much more important things have happened in my life since that day, but that sunny afternoon when I was rejected by the one I loved…well, the sharpness of the emotion has stayed with me.
 Particularly because the rejection was based on social mores, not the truth of the connection.
 Years later I learned that his rejection was based, in part, on the fact that his cajones hadn’t dropped, but I’m sure it had a lot to do with the fact that I wasn’t playing my role as a female in this archaic town.
 I hated him for his deception and so throughout high school I didn’t talk to him but to say, “Fuck you,” until after we graduated.